m-narayan/canvas-chef-deploy/cookbooks/canvas/README.md

 Requirements
 ============
-* Fresh install of ubuntu 64bit
+* Fresh install of ubuntu 64bit 12.04LTS, This will not work with older versions.
 * Internet access
 * Postgres or Mysql (Recommend dedicated server)
 * Redis Server